PubInv/freespireco/proposal.md

 ## Why A Larger Grant?

+In the year 2020,
-As of May, 2021, Public Invention has done a lot with about $100,000 in funding,
+Public Invention has done a lot with about $100,000 in funding,
-$40,000 of which came in two "flash" grants at the beginning of the pandemic, and the rest of which came from a small set of donors.
-Some generous donors were anonymous.
+$40,000 of which came in two "flash" grants at the beginning of the pandemic, and the rest of which came from a small set of generous donors, some of whom were anonymous.
 This includes developing and actually manufacturing and giving away free of charge over 30 VentMon devices, which contain about $500 in parts, which have been used